Kensa reviews the Greater London Authority report, ‘Low Carbon Heat: Heat Pumps in London’.

 The impact of heat pumps on the electricity grid is sometimes quoted as one of the barriers to a greater uptake of heat pumps in London.
 While the use of heat pumps increases demand for electricity for heating, overall demand for electricity in the most ambitious heat pump deployment scenario actually decreases as a result of improved energy efficiency in other sectors and extensive use of energy storage technologies, driven by time of use tariffs.

 Heat pumps should be viewed as part of the solution to balancing demand on the grid, rather than adding to the problem.
 The energy source for ground source heat pumps – the ground – is stable all year round, which makes it extremely useful for decarbonising the grid.
 Naturally, ground source heat pumps offer greater grid balancing capabilities than air source heat pumps due to this stable heat source.
-By using time-of-use tariffs and thermal stores, ground source heat pumps can be turned on and off to not only balance the grid and reduce peaks and troughs, but also to lower the carbon intensity and running costs of the heat pump.
+By using time-of-use tariffs and thermal storage, ground source heat pumps can be turned on and off to not only balance the grid and reduce peaks and troughs, but also to lower the carbon intensity and running costs of the heat pump.
 By electrifying the grid via ground source heat pumps, your overall investment in electrical generation goes down.
 Once we get to scale deployment of heat pumps, they will offer even greater grid balancing opportunities.

 Ground source heat pumps are as cheap to run for end users as gas boilers.